peteroupc/CBOR/README.md

 Source code is available in the [project page](https://github.com/peteroupc/CBOR).

+Note that after version 4.5x, the CBOR library's repository will stop including special projects for .NET 2.0 and .NET 4.0, leaving the .NET-Standard project for building the library.

 How to Install
 ---------
 Starting with version 0.21.0, the C# implementation is available in the